tomtom28/90.3-core-scrape/README.md

 # 90.3-core-scrape

-Navigate to 90.3 Core FM [website](http://thecore.fm/public/index.php) and scrape recent songs to CSV file.
+Navigate to the 90.3 Core FM [website](http://thecore.fm/public/index.php) and scrape recent songs to a CSV file.

 Future development: parse CSV file every X hours and upload new music to a Spotify playlist